CowChair/Unity_Canvas_TabSystem/README.md

 ## Video (YouTube - Tab System for Unity)
 [![Tab System](https://img.youtube.com/vi/ID/0.jpg)](https://www.youtube.com/watch?v=ID)

+## Overview
+This project is a single script example for a Tab System in Unity.
+The script relies on a pure C# class for linking each Button and Canvas.
+The script itself will fill the collection of tabs based on the order of items in the Hierarchy.

 ## Setup
 For the setup, add this script to its own `GameObject`, and child it to `Canvas`.
 And then, depending on how many tabs you want, you'll need to create that many `Buttons` and additional `Canvases`.